2015 New York Mets season: July

 Following the defeat, the Mets faced the Washington Nationals in a three-game series.
 The Nationals were three games ahead of the Mets, and a New York sweep could give the Mets the division lead.
-Prior to the first game, the Mets acquired outfielder Yoenis Céspedes, in a trade with the Tigers for minor league pitchers Michael Fulmer and Luis Cessa.
+Prior to the first game, the Mets acquired outfielder Yoenis Céspedes, in a trade with the Detroit Tigers for minor league pitchers Michael Fulmer and Luis Cessa.
 That night, Flores hit a walk-off home run in the 12th inning, winning the game for the Mets by a score of 2–1.
 Flores had also driven in the other Mets run earlier in the game.
 It was also the only walk-off home run the Mets hit that season.

 August

 The Mets started August by sweeping the Washington Nationals and the Miami Marlins.
-They regained the lead in the NL East on August 3 and did not relinquish it for the rest of the season.
-On August 21, Céspedes became the 11th Met in franchise history and the third Met in 2015 to hit three home runs in a game when he did so against the Rockies.
+They regained the lead in the National League East on August 3 and did not relinquish it for the rest of the season.
+On August 21, Céspedes became the 11th Met in franchise history and the third Met in 2015 to hit three home runs in a game when he did so against the Colorado Rockies.
 This feat was achieved early in the season by Lucas Duda and Kirk Nieuwenhuis.

-On August 24 against the Phillies, David Wright played in his first game since April 14, having missed over four months due to a hamstring injury and a career-threatening bout of spinal stenosis.
-Wright hit a home run into the second deck in his first at-bat; this would be the first of eight Met home runs in the game, setting a new franchise record in their 16–7 win.
+On August 24 against the Philadelphia Phillies, David Wright played in his first game since April 14, having missed over four months due to a hamstring injury and a career-threatening bout of spinal stenosis.
+Wright hit a home run into the second deck in his first at-bat, which would be the first of eight Met home runs in the game, setting a new franchise record in their 16–7 win.
 The Mets also hit 45 home runs in August, setting the club record for most home runs in a calendar month.

 The Mets finished the month of August with a 20–8 record, their first month with at least 20 wins since September 2000.

 September

-The Mets swept a three-game series in Washington against the Nationals, coming from behind in each game to do so; this sweep increased their division lead, which they would not relinquish, to seven games, effectively ending the chances of a Nationals comeback.
+The Mets swept a three-game series in Washington against the Nationals, coming from behind in each game to do so.
+This sweep increased their division lead, which they would not relinquish, to seven games, effectively ending the chances of a Nationals comeback.

-On September 26, the Mets clinched the National League East Division regular season championship after defeating the Cincinnati Reds 10–2.
+On September 26, the Mets clinched the National League East title for the first time since 2006, after defeating the Cincinnati Reds 10–2.